randruc/Lazuli/doc/kernel/contributing.rst

 `<https://github.com/randruc/Lazuli>`_.
 GitHub is used to manage all the
 project: code, pull requests, issues, etc.

-Before contributing, make sure you've read the ``doc/AboutDocumentation.md`` file if you wish to contribute to the documentation, or the file ``doc/CStyleAndConventions.md`` if you wish to contribute to the code.
+Before contributing, make sure you've read :

+* The page :doc:`about_documentation` if you wish to contribute to the documentation.
+* The page :doc:`code_style_and_conventions` if you wish to contribute to the code.

 When coding, make sure you've updated all the appropriate files and lines of text apart from the code itself.
 That includes code comments, documentation